AlexGoldie/discobench/docs/usage.md

 - `--test`: Create test task instead of training task
 - `--config-path PATH`: Path to custom task_config.yaml (defaults to built-in config)
 - `--example`: Create example task using prebuilt example configs
+- `--no-data`: Creates codebase without downloading or copying any data.
+This will not run in a production setting, but can be useful for quickly nderstanding how a codebase looks before running experiments (without having to wait for data download).

 **Examples:**